enkidevs/curriculum/Python/Testing/errors-and-execeptions.md

     return value
 ```

-However, if the code is **syntactically correct**, we can still encounter errors when executing the program.
+However, even if the code is **syntactically correct**, we can still encounter errors when executing the program.
 Errors detected while executing the program are called **exceptions**.
 There are types of exceptions which cause the program to stop executing and types of exceptions which can be handled.

 ```
 number = 10 + (10/0)